Greece Moments Greece Moments

 The rock chapel of Profitis Iliad

 The 2 km climb is quite steep and takes about 45 minutes.
-Due to the altitude, it is advisable to have long clothes with you, even in summer.
-Sometimes the temperatures here are about 10 degrees lower than in the coastal towns.
+Due to the altitude, it is advisable to bring warm clothing, even in summer.
+Temperatures here can sometimes be around 10 degrees lower than in the coastal towns.

 #8 Wine enjoyment at Kourtesis

-The viticulture in Andros dates back to ancient times, but most of the vineyards have been abandoned over the centuries or are only operated for their own use.
-In 2015, the Andriote Makis Kourtesis began to revive the island’s vineyard treasure with a lot of passion and dedication for organic wine.
+The viticulture in Andros dates back to ancient times, but most of the vineyards have been abandoned over the centuries or are only maintained for personal use.
+In 2015, Andriote native Makis Kourtesis began to revive the island’s vineyard heritage with great passion and dedication to organic wine.

-Rarely have we enjoyed such a great red wine as from Kourtesis!
+Rarely have we enjoyed such a great red wine as the one from Kourtesis Winery!
 If you visit Andros, please promise to bring us a bottle of “Ypsilon”?!

 kourtesis wine estate andros weingut